-- the balance sheet as at 31 March 2016; and - the notes to the financial statements, which include a summary of significant accounting policies.
+- the company balance sheet as at 31 March 2016; - the company statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework.
+The financial reporting framework that has been applied in the preparation of the financial statements is United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law (United Kingdom Generally Accepted Accounting Practice).